AlexisZamara/HardModeRevamp/README.md

 - elytra flight disabled outside of The End
 - players now gain experience from farming
   - breaking crops with a hoe grants 1-2 points of experience
+  - breaking pumpkins and melons with an axe grants 1-2 points of experience
 - payers now gain experience from brewing
   - taking a potion from a brewing stand grands 4-6 points of experience